A time-like window into tensionless worldsheets: Tensionless limit on Milne worldsheets

-In this section, we aim to embed the exact notion of ``tensionless-ness'' on the closed string Kasner worldsheet evolving with a scaled time-evolution parameter $a$, as depicted in \cref{wkb}.
-To date, no intrinsic framework exists for tensionless Kasner worldsheets, similar to the framework available for the null or Carrollian Minkowski worldsheet in \cref{TMW}.
-Naively attempting to start from the inertial stage \eqref{IL19} and then applying Unruh's methodology (as employed in \cref{KBT}) for structuring modes on the tensionless Kasner worldsheet would likely fail due to the null or degenerate structure of tensionless strings.
-Therefore, we must consider a limiting approach to the tensile Kasner worldsheet setup.
+In this section, we aim to embed the exact notion of ``tensionless-ness'' on the closed string Milne worldsheet evolving with a scaled time-evolution parameter $a$, as depicted in \cref{wkb}.
+To date, no intrinsic framework exists for tensionless Milne worldsheets, similar to the framework available for the null or Carrollian Minkowski worldsheet in \cref{TMW}.
+Naively attempting to start from the inertial stage \eqref{IL19} and then applying Unruh's methodology (as employed in \cref{KBT}) for structuring modes on the tensionless Milne worldsheet would likely fail due to the null or degenerate structure of tensionless strings.
+Therefore, we must consider a limiting approach to the tensile Milne worldsheet setup.
 A successful example of such an approach has been developed in \cite{Bagchi:2020ats,Bagchi:2021ban} for tensionless Rindler worldsheets.
-Adapting this idea, we will explore the limit where the Kasner worldsheet approaches its horizon, specifically the regime around ${a\over c} \to \infty$.
-This choice of infinite time-evolution limit on Kasner worldsheets is motivated by the role of infinite boost or Carrollian limits in inducing tensionless physics on the Minkowski worldsheet (see \cref{TMW}).
-Specifically, we are ambitious about conducting a possible litmus test: as the tensile Kasner worldsheet approaches its horizon, the Bogoliubov transformations \eqref{KBT21} should truncate in a manner that precisely replicates the mapping \eqref{LA5} between tensionless and tensile worldsheet oscillators.
+Adapting this idea, we will explore the limit where the Milne worldsheet approaches its horizon, specifically the regime around ${a\over c} \to \infty$.
+This choice of infinite time-evolution limit on Milne worldsheets is motivated by the role of infinite boost or Carrollian limits in inducing tensionless physics on the Minkowski worldsheet (see \cref{TMW}).
+Specifically, we are ambitious about conducting a possible litmus test: as the tensile Milne worldsheet approaches its horizon, the Bogoliubov transformations \eqref{KBT21} should truncate in a manner that precisely replicates the mapping \eqref{LA5} between tensionless and tensile worldsheet oscillators.

-We would like to mention that the set of Bogoliubov transformations \eqref{KBT21} between the $\beta$ and $\alpha$ oscillators of Kasner and Minkowski worldsheets are self-consistent in the sense that their respective commutations never disrupt their typical mappings.
-By reading off the Kasner worldsheet parameters $\Omega_{n}$, $\mathcal{L}_{\varphi}$ and $\varphi$, as defined in \cref{wkb}, we impose the limit ${a\over c} \to \infty$ and systematically obtain:
+We would like to mention that the set of Bogoliubov transformations \eqref{KBT21} between the $\beta$ and $\alpha$ oscillators of Milne and Minkowski worldsheets are self-consistent in the sense that their respective commutations never disrupt their typical mappings.
+By reading off the Milne worldsheet parameters $\Omega_{n}$, $\mathcal{L}_{\varphi}$ and $\varphi$, as defined in \cref{wkb}, we impose the limit ${a\over c} \to \infty$ and systematically obtain: